lazlo-bonin/ludiq-reflection/README.md

 ##  License

 The whole source is under MIT License, which basically means you can freely use and redistribute it in your commercial and non-commercial projects.
 See [the license file](LICENSE) for the boring details.
+You must keep the license file and copyright notice in copies of the library.

-If you use it in a plugin that you redistribute, please add a sub-namespace to avoid version conflicts with your users.
-For example, change `UnityEngine.Reflection` to `UnityEngine.Reflection.MyPlugin`.
-Changing the namespace completely (e.g. `MyPluginReflection`) will cause some using errors, so do use a sub-namespace instead.
+If you use it in a plugin that you redistribute, please change the namespace to avoid version conflicts with your users.
+For example, change `Ludiq.Reflection` to `MyPlugin.Reflection`.